 Saying that a group “isn’t Christian” leads to four general responses.

 First: Aren’t you being narrow?
 They hold the classic creeds.
 Define what you mean by Christian.

 I think a group is Christian if it can confess the historic creed of Nicaea, has continuity in history with the movement started by Jesus, and encourages the practice of holiness in daily living.
 The PCUSA passes the first two tests and (now) fails the third.
 It has taken a vice and declared it a virtue, even creating sacraments for the vice.
 From the New Testament forward there were (at least) two reasons to break fellowship.
+The book is not a Meijer Weekly Ad with simple content about your regular needs.
 One was doctrinal and that can be tricky.
 What doctrines are serious enough to merit breaking off dialog?
 The second basis for disfellowship is easier to discern though more painful to implement.
 If a church condoned sin, then it was in big trouble.
 One job of the gathering of the people of God is encouraging a lifestyle consistent with God’s will.

 The PCUSA has always contained sinners.
 All churches do.
 That is why we have churches: we come as we are to become different than we are.
 Nor is “gay marriage” or homosexual activity the most pervasive or worst sin in the American church.
 As far as I can judge, we have far greater problems at least in numerical terms.
 The PCUSA is not affirming any of these other sins or problems.
 It is not suggesting ways to bless a lack of chastity for any other group of people.